Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

 Assuming the inner optimization problem is convex, achieving feasibility is equivalent to the penalty term being equal to $0$.
 Thus, \Cref{eq:irm} and \Cref{eq:irm_lagr} are equivalent if we set $\lambda=\infty$.

-Unfortunately, both \citet{risks_of_irm} and \citet{kamath2021does} show that \method{IRM} often performs no better than standard \emph{empirical risk minimization} (ERM). \method{IRM} achieves its best results when the underlying causal relations are linear, and there is sufficient heterogeneity observed in the training environments, such that enough \emph{degrees of freedom} are eliminated \cite{risks_of_irm}.
+Unfortunately, both \citet{risks_of_irm} and \citet{kamath2021does} show that \method{IRM} often performs no better than standard \emph{empirical risk minimization} (ERM). \method{IRM} achieves its best results when the underlying causal relations are linear, and there is sufficient heterogeneity observed in the training environments, such that enough \emph{degrees of freedom} are eliminated \citep{risks_of_irm}.
 However, if either of these conditions is not met, then \method{IRM} can achieve worse results than ERM. \citet{ahuja2020invariant} pose the \method{IRM} objective as finding the Nash equilibrium of an ensemble game among several environments.

 \citet{ahuja2021invariance} point out that while IRM-like approaches provably generalize OOD in linear regression tasks, they do not necessarily in linear classification tasks, which require much stronger restrictions in the form of support overlap assumptions on the distribution shifts.
-They establish that augmenting the invariance principle with \emph{information bottleneck}, \cite{tishby2000information} constraints resolves some of these issues.
+They establish that augmenting the invariance principle with \emph{information bottleneck} \citep{tishby2000information} constraints resolves some of these issues.

-Similar to \method{IRM}, \citet{risk_extrapolation} propose \method{Risk Extrapolation} (\method{REx}), a domain generalization method which also uses a weaker form of invariance than \method{ICP}.
-However, while \method{IRM} specifically aims for invariant prediction, \method{REx} seeks robustness to whichever forms of a distributional shift are present.
-The authors prove that variants of \method{REx} can recover the causal mechanisms of the targets while also providing some robustness to covariate shift.
+Similar to \method{IRM}, \citet{risk_extrapolation} propose \method{Risk Extrapolation} (\method{REx}), a domain generalization method which uses a weaker form of invariance than \method{ICP}.
+While \method{IRM} specifically aims for invariant prediction, \method{REx} seeks robustness to the worst risk among a space of affine combinations of the training distributions.
+The authors prove that variants of \method{REx} can recover the causal mechanism $p(y \mid \pa_y)$ under several assumptions including \emph{homoskedasticity} (see \citep{risk_extrapolation} section 3.2), while also providing some robustness to covariate shifts.

 \citet{wang2021desiderata} note that invariant features should be \emph{non-spurious} but also \emph{efficient}.
-To assess non-spuriousness and efficiency simultaneously, they require the representations to satisfy a probability of necessity and sufficiency (PNS) condition, which captures the following behavior.
+To assess non-spuriousness and efficiency simultaneously, they require the feature map to satisfy a probability of necessity and sufficiency (PNS) condition, which captures the following behavior.

 A representation is non-spurious and efficient if the label responds to the feature both ways: non-spuriousness refers to the effectiveness of turning on the label by turning on the feature captured by the representation.
 Efficiency is the effectiveness of turning off the label by turning off this feature.
 In other words, if the feature is enabled, the label will be enabled; if it is disabled, the label will be disabled.
 PNS calculates the probability of this condition.
 The authors turn this condition into a constrained optimization objective, which they call \method{Causal-Rep}.